Rukeanu/SQL-7/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement that returns a common average rating (the output attribute name is global_rating) for all restaurants.
-Round your average rating to 4 floating numbers.
+Write an SQL statement that returns a common average rating (the output attribute name is global_rating) for all restaurants.
+Round your average rating to 4 floating point numbers.

 ## Chapter XII